Darya Reznichenko

-Darya Reznichenko (born 3 April 1991) is an Uzbekistani Olympic long jumper.
+Darya Rustamovna Reznichenko (born 3 April 1991) is an Uzbekistani Olympic long jumper.

 In June 2021 in Bishkek (Kyrgyzstan) at the international competition for the prizes of the Olympic champion - Tatyana Kolpakova, she showed a result of 6.83 m, thus she managed to fulfill the standard of the Summer Olympic Games 2020 (6.82 m).

 She took part in the Athletics at the 2020 Summer Olympics – Women's long jump.

 Doping

 She received a four-year suspension from December 2015 after testing positive for testosterone and oxandrolone in an out of competition test in Spała, Poland.